-AI Shopping for Merchants: How Google, ChatGPT, and Product Feeds Are Changing Discovery
+AI Shopping for Merchants: Google, ChatGPT, and Product Feeds

-A merchant-focused guide to AI shopping explaining how Google, ChatGPT, Merchant Center, and product feeds are changing product discovery and what teams should fix first.
+Merchant guide to AI shopping: how Google, ChatGPT, and Merchant Center are reshaping product discovery and what feed teams should fix first.

 AI shopping is not one new channel.
 It is a shift in how products are discovered, compared, and sometimes purchased inside systems that reason over merchant data instead of relying only on typed keywords and category pages.
 For merchants, that changes the job of the product feed.
 The feed no longer exists only to power ads or listings.
 It increasingly has to support AI-driven product understanding.